kingsor/HugoEdoDev/content/english/post/2017-05-12-running-mongodb-as-docker-container.md

 ---
-date: "2017-05-12T00:00:00Z"
+date: "2017-05-12"
-description: Installing and creating a MongoDB database in a Docker container.
+summary: Installing and creating a MongoDB database in a Docker container.
+categories:
+- developer
 tags:
-- developer
 - side-project
 - mongodb
 - docker